chevereto/v4-admin/dashboard/bulk-importer.md

 `/dashboard/bulk-importer`

-This tool allows to **mass import** images, albums, and users by parsing the contents of a filesystem location.
+At **Dashboard Bulk importer** you can mass import images, albums, and users by parsing the contents of a filesystem location.
 It is intended to be used when you want to import a massive amount of content that otherwise will be troublesome to import by using the API or the web user interface.

 💡 Importing takes the content from the importing path and import it into the system.
 That's database, filesystem and/or external storage.
 The system doesn't mirror a directory, it imports it and remove the file from the import path.
 Failed files will be stored at `./importing/failed/`.